jar398/tryphy/doc/report.md

 suggested.
 I did notice something odd, which is that some services (`si/eol/images` maybe?) given a single letter as a name will yield results, even though a single letter cannot plausibly be a taxon name.
-This may be oversealous fuzzy matching.
+This may be overzealous fuzzy matching.
 If a downstream service is doing peculiar things, it's not clear what the Phylotastic services can do about it anyhow.